Rome Seminar FAQs

 How should I prepare for the Rome Seminar?

-ACCU compiles background reading material to help participants prepare for our meetings and discussions, and posts an online reading schedule on the ACCU website.
+ACCU compiles background reading material to help participants prepare for our meetings and discussions.
 Background in the content areas cited allows active participation in the seminar.
-All of the readings are posted to the ACCU website.
+All of the readings will be shared directly with registered participants as a single printable pdf.

 Will I have an opportunity to share experiences from my college/university?

 Participants are asked to briefly share one mission-related program or event that your institution does well to embody Catholicity, especially if it is unique.
 Throughout the week, it will be expected that participants will describe these programs in our dialogue with Curia officials.
-If there is a flyer, brochure, or other short handout you believe captures your college or university’s unique Catholic character, please feel free to bring a few copies, one to give to Archbishop Zani (Secretary, Congregation for Catholic Education) and a few for interested co-participants (not required).
+If there is a flyer, brochure, or other short handout you believe captures your college or university’s unique Catholic character, please feel free to bring a few copies, one to give to Cardinal Tolentino (Prefect, Dicastery of Culture and Education) and a few for interested co-participants (not required).

 Is there a dress code?

-The Rome Seminar dress code, depending on whom we are meeting, will be either business or business casual, with one exception: The day in Subiaco is casual.
+The Rome Seminar dress code, depending on whom we are meeting, will be either business or business casual.
 Some examples are listed below.

 It is customary when meeting Curia officials that one dresses in business attire.